 Where can I get the Hepatitis A Vaccination?

 The free hepatitis A vaccine for at-risk adults is available at the Baltimore City Health Department STD clinics and health department mobile vans.
 The health department also employs a community health nurse who visits shelters, drop-in centers, and health department mobile clinics on a rotating basis.
-The following are places where you can get the free vaccine.

 Centers for Disease Control and Prevention (CDC)